Retirement in Mexico

 Oaxaca, located on a 5,000-foot-high plateau, though not as yet the most popular destination for North Americans, entices by its climate, cuisine, handicrafts, and history.
 Its downtown streets are lined with impressive

 Baroque colonial architecture.
 The city's pace is relaxed and the people are friendly.
-No doubt Oaxaca will soon become another important Mexican destination for North American retirees.
+Oaxaca is becoming another important Mexican destination for North American retirees.

-Information for those who wish to retire in Mexico
+Information for Those Wishing to Retire in Mexico

 1. Depending on the retiree's plans for staying in Mexico, there are different visa procedures.
 For someone looking to stay in Mexico for a short period, a tourist visa (FM-T) is easy to obtain.
 It is valid